 The challenges

 People with physical disabilities, such as hand weakness, lack of coordination or movement problems, may have difficulty performing the movements required for thorough and effective tooth brushing.
 This can lead to plaque accumulation, dental decay and gum diseases.
+Besides these physical challenges, there are also mental and cognitive ones.
+Difficulties in understanding or cognitive impairments can make it hard to maintain a regular and thorough brushing routine.
+Furthermore, fears and anxieties can be additional barriers.

 Moreover, individuals with disabilities may struggle to find dental clinics that cater to their special needs.
 Difficulties in transportation, access to the clinic or communication with dentists can be further obstacles.